Reklamo: Venu al la Universala Kongreso en Aŭstrio, 1–8 aŭg. 2026

 Nouns

-All nouns end in -O. There is no grammatical gender: where appropriate, feminine sex is indicated by a suffix.
+All nouns end in -o.
+There is no grammatical gender; where appropriate, the female sex is shown by a suffix:

 • tablo – table